 Clara Körner – “Aunt Dealy” (1820 – 1896)

-Clara was born in 1820 to Charity, an enslaved woman on the Kinamon plantation in southeast Kernersville.
+Clara was born in 1820 to Charity, an enslaved woman on the Kinamon Plantation in southeast Kernersville.
 She worked with her mother and two sisters, Mary and Ailse.
 When Clara was fourteen years old, Jule’s mother, Judith, asked her husband to hire a daily maid to help with cooking, cleaning, and laundry.
+She was hired from the Kinamon Plantation to the Kerner family.

-Clara’s early life was beset by sorrow that often faced enslaved people.
-When her owner, passed away, Clara, her mother, and her two sisters were going to be sold at public auction.
+When Clara’s owner, John Kinamon, passed away, Clara, her mother, and her two sisters were to be sold at public auction.
 According to family sources, desperately wanting to avoid her family being separated or sold deeper South, Clara’s mother began quietly asking the Kernersville community for help.
 She convinced group of Quakers to pool their money and purchase Clara’s sister Mary, who then escaped to Philadelphia with their help.
 What became of Clara’s sister Ailse is unknown.
 Jule’s mother and father, Judith and Philip Kerner purchased Clara.
-Sadly, Charity could not avoid a worse fate for herself, and was sold to traders who took her further south.
+Sadly, Clara’s could not avoid a worse fate for herself, and was sold to slave traders who took her further south.
 Clara and her sisters spent one last night with their mother and never saw one another again.

 Clara was described as having light, copper-colored skin, straight black hair, and strong Native American features.
 Family accounts detail her as intelligent, kind, and industrious with a gentle nature and the natural instincts of a nurse.
-She became a kitchen helper, cook, and then housekeeper; and took excellent care of the Kerner homeplace.
+She became a kitchen helper, cook, and then housekeeper; and took care of the Kerner homeplace.